Treating Classic Hodgkin Lymphoma, by Stage

 • It's causing B symptoms

-• The ESR (erythrocyte sedimentation rate) is high
+• The ESR (erythrocyte sedimentation rate) is high – 50 or greater

-Treatment is generally more intense than that for favorable disease.
-It typically starts with chemotherapy (usually with the ABVD regimen for 4 to 6 cycles or other regimens such as 3 cycles of Stanford V).
+Treatment is generally more intense than for favorable disease.
+It typically starts with chemotherapy, such as the ABVD regimen for 4 to 6 cycles.
+PET/CT scans are often done after several cycles of chemo to see if more treatment is needed, and if so, how much.

-PET/CT scans are often done after several cycles of chemo to see if (and how much) more treatment is needed.
 This is often followed by more, and maybe different, chemo.
-Radiation therapy (involved field radiation therapy, or IFRT) is usually given to the sites of the tumor at this point, especially if it was bulky disease.
+Radiation therapy (ISRT) may be given to the sites of the tumor, especially if it was bulky disease.

 Stages III and IV